ben-marlin/rpsbuttons/target/classes/edu/guilford/README.md

 ## Make the Constructor

 Don't bother having VSCode do this for you!
 The way you'll add it is sufficiently convoluted to make that pointless.
-This is because we want to make the interface look a particular way.

 Start by adding a basic constructor.
 ```
 public RPS() {
     setTitle("Rock Paper Scissors");